 Everyone wants the best desktop computer they can buy.
 And that’s because a computer is an investment, whether you’re using it for work, business, games, or entertainment.
 So, naturally, you’d want your desktop computer to last as long as possible and give you more than your money’s worth.
 But how many years should a desktop PC last?

-- What is the average lifespan of a desktop computer?
+- How long is the average lifespan of a desktop computer?

 - Desktop vs. laptop: Which one lasts longer?

-- Signs that you need to get a new desktop computer
+- Signs that you need to get a new PC

 A desktop computer should last at least three years, especially when properly maintained with routine software updates.
 However, most can survive an average of five to eight years.
 Generally, when a desktop fails, all you need to do is fix or replace the problematic component, and it’s good to go.